CASE FILEVH-2026-001

 Key things to do:

-- Find a weapon store and customize.
-The weapon customization system returns — spend time here configuring your loadout.
+• Find a weapon store and customize.
+The weapon customization system is expected to return based on Trailer 2 weapon-handling shots and GTA V's precedent — spend time here configuring your loadout.

 Hour 5–7: The Economy and You

-GTA VI's economy system is more complex than GTA V. Here's what you need to understand:
+GTA 6's economy system is expected to be more complex than GTA V's, based on outlet previews and the confirmed property investment systems.
+Here's what we project you'll need to understand:

-- What NOT to waste money on: Expensive clothes early on, or early-game vehicle mods.
+• What to be cautious about (based on GTA V's economy): Expensive clothes early on, early-game vehicle mods that get superseded later.
 Save your cash for the mid-game property investments.

 Hour 7–10: The Map Opens — Your Call